baidarka/meetup-azure-governance/README.md

 ## Module story

 To implement your company's Cloud policy, you map each requirement to a control on an Azure resource.
 This typically leads to   [deployment and assignment of policies](2-deploy-policy-definition/).
-If you want to deploy a _complete_ policy definition (combination of metadata, rule and parameter), then have a look at the ARMClient.

 Microsoft recommends to bundle policies in 'policy sets' called 'Initiatives'.
 Unlike Powershell, the Azure CLI allows to **update** Initiatives.